shpe-sfba/shpesfba/README.md

 python manage.py runserver
 ```

-## Windows

 # Development
-## MacOS
+Note: These commands have been tested with MacOS and Bash on Windows (Linux Subsytem on Windows).
-Run the following commands and then navigate to localhost:8000
+Run the following commands then navigate to localhost:8000
 ```
 source venv/bin/activate
 source .env
 python manage.py runserver
 ```
 Note:
-* While running the server any code changes made will be automatically reflected
+* While running the server any code changes will be automatically reflected, just refresh the page.
 * After making any changes to the models, run:
 ```
 python manage.py makemigrations